Learn to Hunt

 Topics covered by the course include, but are not limited to, parts of the machine and how they work, riding positions and when to use them, safety gear, personal responsibility, and conservation principles.

-Upon successful completion of the course, students will be able to print a temporary, paper certificate which will allow them to legally ride in Iowa until their permanent card is received.
+Upon successful completion of the course, students will be able to download their ATV Education Certificate and be ready to hit the trails.
 Students must be 12 or older to earn their ATV education certificate through ATVCourse.com.

-For information about the program or to receive assistance with locating a class, please contact Rhonda Fowler, ATV Education Coordinator, at 515-725-8490 or Rhonda.Fowler@dnr.iowa.gov.
+For information about the program, please contact Rhonda Fowler, ATV Education Coordinator, at 515-725-8490 or Rhonda.Fowler@dnr.iowa.gov.